IIIM-IS/AERA/INSTALL.md

 Following are the detailed steps for each platform to install the prerequisites.

 ## Windows
-To install Visual Studio, download and install Visual Studio Community Edition from https://visualstudio.microsoft.com/vs/community .
+To install Visual Studio 2019, download and install Visual Studio Community Edition from https://visualstudio.microsoft.com/vs/community .
 In the installer, under "Desktop development with C++", check "Windows 10 SDK (10.0.17134.0)" and "MSVC v141 - VS 2017 C++ build tools".